mzbac/image2dsl/README.md

 ## Inference

 To generate DSL code from an input image, run `generate.py` script.
 The script will load the best model weights and generate DSL code for the input image.

+## Server as an API with integration of Chatbot GPT

+To start the server, execute the `app.py` script.
+This script will load the optimal model weights and initiate a server on port 8080.
+The server provides a single endpoint `/generate_code`, which accepts an image and an OpenAI API key as input, and returns the generated HTML code.

 ## Model Architecture